Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Introduction

 \subsection{Related Work}

 It was shown in~\cite{schroeppel} that Subset Sum admits a time-space tradeoff, i.e. an algorithm using $\mathcal{S}$ space and $2^{n}/\mathcal{S}^2$ time for any $\mathcal{S} \le \Os(2^{n/4})$.
 This tradeoff was improved by \cite{subsetsum-tradeoff} for almost all tradeoff parameters (see also \cite{dinur-tradeoff}).
-We mention in the passing that as direct consequence of Theorem~\ref{main-thm}, the Subset Sum admits a time-space tradeoff using $2^{n}/\mathcal{S}^{0.5/0.249999}$ time and $\mathcal{S}$ space, for any $\mathcal{S} \leq \Os(2^{0.249999n})$, but the obtained parameters are only better then the previous works for $\mathcal{S}$ chosen closely to its maximum.
+We mention in the passing that as direct consequence of Theorem~\ref{main-thm}, the Subset Sum admits a time-space tradeoff using $2^{n}/\mathcal{S}^{0.5/0.249999}$ time and $\mathcal{S}$ space, for any $\mathcal{S} \leq \Os(2^{0.249999n})$, but the obtained parameters are only better than the previous works for $\mathcal{S}$ chosen closely to its maximum.
 See Appendix~\ref{proof-of-lem:sumsetenum} for a proof.

-In~\cite{stacs2015}, the authors considered \ssum parametrized by the maximum bin size $\beta$ and obtained algorithm running in time $\Os(2^{0.3399n}\beta^4)$.
+In~\cite{stacs2015}, the authors considered \ssum parametrized by the parameter $\beta$ (which is defined as the largest number of subsets of the input integers that yield the same sum) and obtained an algorithm running in time $\Os(2^{0.3399n}\beta^4)$.
 Subsequently, \cite{stacs2016} showed that one can get a faster algorithm for \ssum than meet-in-the-middle if $\beta \le 2^{(0.5 - \eps)n}$ or $\beta \ge 2^{0.661n}$.
 Recently, \cite{polyspace-stoc2017} gave an algorithm for \ssum running in $\Os(2^{0.86n})$ time and polynomial space, assuming random access to a random oracle.